Free & No Signup Required

 Concrete Block Calculator

-Estimate concrete, cinder, and CMU block walls with wall dimensions, block size (including standard three-core 8×8×16 units), per-square-foot block count, door and window deductions, mortar, waste, and optional cost in one workflow.
+A free concrete block estimator for cinder block and CMU walls — covering wall dimensions, block size (including standard three-core 8×8×16 units), per-square-foot block count, door and window deductions, mortar, waste, and optional cost in one workflow.

 20 x 8 ft wall198 blocks